ulfschneider/ulf.website/content/posts/accessibility/2020-08-25-back-to-top.md

 ---
 title: Back to Top
+abstract: A Back to Top link helps users navigate to the top (start) of long pages.
+outline: true
 tags: [accessibility, css, code]
 ---
-A *Back to Top* link helps users navigate to the top (start) of long pages.

 [[toc]]